BGI-Qingdao/VT3D/README.md

 There are lots of ways for obtaining 3D coordinates of three non-collinear points.
 One straightforward way is to freely acquire coordinates using our 3D atlas browser.

+#### Why Scoexp button not work in your data browser?

+1. First of all, your must assign more than two genes before Scoexp button can trigger.

+2. Some genes may not exist in Scoexp matrix because thoes genes are too rare ( <3% cell ).

+3. The Scoexp matrix are pre-computed by vt3d Auxiliary SCoexp. please manually move the output gene_scoexp folder into your atlas folder!

 ## <a name=contact>Contact us</a>

 1. Raising an issue is always a good way for questions